shaverschuren/SmartDetect_segmentation/README.md

 # SmartDetect_segmentation
-CSR segmentation using image-to-image translation GANs, created in context of the SmartDetect COVID detection project.
+CXR segmentation using image-to-image translation GANs, created in context of the SmartDetect COVID detection project.

 **Project file structure:**
 ```